bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 ## What we had learnt

 - We learned that they are many data preprocessing to be done before even starting to make and train the machine learning model.
+- Being exposure to the MLP Classifier using Scikit Learn

 - We also learnt that idk